tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

   <img src="http://tiernok.com/LTDBlog/TeamCityBuildWarnings/LogOutput.png" alt="Warnings in the Bottom of a Build Log" style="border: 1px solid #666666;" /><br /> Warnings in the Bottom of a Build Log
 </div>

-Which I suppose is fine, but doesn&#8217;t really add that much value over the ones listed further up the log by MSBuild itself.
+Which I suppose is fine, but doesn't really add that much value over the ones listed further up the log by MSBuild itself.

 ## Condensed Warning List in Archived Text File

-Now that I have formatted warnings, it&#8217;s pretty easy to create a file with those warnings and archive it.
-First I&#8217;ll update the script to take an output parameter and add some file output:
+Now that I have formatted warnings, it's pretty easy to create a file with those warnings and archive it.
+First I'll update the script to take an output parameter and add some file output:

 ```text
 Param(